-Jolynn Forman is an LDS artist who researches the themes of different temples and incorporates those themes into her paintings.
+Jolynn Forman is a Latter-day Saint artist who researches the themes of different temples and incorporates those themes into her paintings.
 All artwork in this article is by Sister Forman.

 Have you ever sat in the beautiful celestial room or sealing room in your local temple and noticed the unusual patterns in the rugs, windows, or decorative ceiling?
 Perhaps the patterns resembled a flower or symbol that felt familiar, but you were unsure what they meant or why they were there.
 Many members of the Church do not know that most temples have an architectural theme or motif that represents the area where the temple was built and/or a doctrine of the gospel.
 These themes could be a flower or plant that is grown in that area or a symbol of a cultural event from history or the people there.
 There are themes of the plan of salvation or Lehi’s dream, along with less religious designs, like the agave plant or apple blossoms.
 Who picks these motifs?
 And why are they there?

 Nauvoo: Oil and cold wax, 48"x36" available for prints

 One of the first temples of the Restoration to have a consistent theme was the original Nauvoo Temple of 1846.
 The sunstone, or trumpet stone, was featured predominately on the top of the pilasters decorating the outside of the temple.